SQRT() Function in Salesforce | Syntax, Examples, & Use Cases

 Salesforce SQRT Function

-Step 10: Choose the “Output Data Type” for the field that is going to store the outcome.
-In this case, I set the “Decimal Place” to 1 and check the radio button next to the “Currency” data type to convert the formula return type into a currency.
+• Choose the “Output Data Type for the field that is going to store the outcome.
+In this case, I set the “Decimal Place” to 1 and checked the radio button next to the “Currency” data type to convert the formula’s return type to currency.

-Step 11: Move to the next, click on the “Next” button.
+• Move to the next step by clicking the “Next” button.

 Salesforce SQRT Function Example